Universality for critical KCM: infinite number of stable directions: Droplet algorithm

 Finally, let $D$ be a DYD intersecting $\partial$.
 Then, $|C(Q(D))|\ge|C(D)|$ and $|Q(D)|=|D|$, so we may assume that $D=Q(D)$ and prove $|C(D)|\le|D|$.
 But in this case it is easy to see that $\diam (C(D))=O(\diam(D))=O(|D|)$ with constants depending only on $\cS$, which concludes the proof. \end{proof}

-The subadditivity lemma will be used to prove the next two adaptations of classical results. \begin{lem}[Aizenman-Lebowitz] Let $K$ be a finite set and let $D$ be a spanned (resp. modified spanned) droplet with $|D|\ge C_4^2$.
-Then for all $C_4^2/C_1\le k\le |D|/C_1$ there exists a connected spanned (resp. modified spanned) droplet $D'$ with $k\le |D'|\le 2k$. \end{lem} \begin{proof} By Lemma~\ref{lem:subadd:diam} at each step of the droplet algorithm (resp. modified droplet algorithm) the largest size of a droplet appearing in the collection at most doubles.
+The subadditivity lemma will be used to prove the next two adaptations of classical results. \begin{lem}[Aizenman-Lebowitz] Let $K$ be a finite set and let $D$ be a spanned droplet with $|D|\ge C_4^2$.
+Then for all $C_4^2/C_1\le k\le |D|/C_1$ there exists a connected spanned droplet $D'$ with $k\le |D'|\le 2k$.
+The same statement holds for modified spanned droplets. \end{lem} \begin{proof} By Lemma~\ref{lem:subadd:diam} at each step of the droplet algorithm the largest size of a droplet appearing in the collection at most doubles.
 Initially the largest size is at most $C_1C_4$ and in the end there is a (unique) droplet $D''\supset D$, so that $|D''|\ge |D|/C_1\ge C_4^2/C_1>C_1C_4$.
-Then there is a stage of the algorithm at which the maximal size of a droplet in $\cD$ is between $k$ and $2k$, which is enough since all droplets appearing in the droplet algorithm (resp. modified droplet algorithm) are connected and spanned (resp. modified spanned). \end{proof}
+Then there is a stage of the algorithm at which the maximal size of a droplet in $\cD$ is between $k$ and $2k$, which is enough since all droplets appearing in the droplet algorithm are connected and spanned.
+The proof for modified spanned droplets is identical, using the modified droplet algorithm. \end{proof}

-\begin{lem}[Extremal] Let $K$ be a finite set and let $D$ be a spanned droplet.
-Then the total number of disjoint clusters in $D$ is at least $\diam(D)/C_4^2$. \end{lem} \begin{proof} Assume that at the initial stage of the algorithm there are $k$ clusters (not disjoint).
+\begin{lem}[Extremal] Let $K \subset \bbZ^2$ and let $D$ be a droplet spanned for $K$.
+Then the total number of disjoint clusters for $K \cap D$ in $D$ is at least $\diam(D)/C_4^2$. \end{lem} \begin{proof} In this proof all clusters will be clusters for $K \cap D$.
+Assume that at the initial stage of the algorithm there are $k$ clusters (not disjoint).
 One can then find $k/C_4'$ disjoint ones, since their diameter is at most $C_3$.
-Yet at each step of the algorithm the number of CDYD plus twice the number of DYD decreases by at least $1$, so that there are at most $2k-1$ steps.
 Furthermore, by Lemma~\ref{lem:subadd:diam} the total size of droplets in the collection $\cD$ is decreasing, so that $|D|/C_1\le|D'|\le k C_1C_4$, where $D'\supset D$ is some droplet in the output of the algorithm.
 Indeed, $|Q(C)|\le C_1C_4$ for all clusters $C$.
 This concludes the proof, since $|D|\ge \diam(D)/C_1$ for all DYD and CDYD. \end{proof}

-We next transform this extremal bound into an exponential decay of the probability that a droplet is spanned until saturation at the critical size. \begin{lem}[Exponential decay] Let $D$ be a droplet with $|D|\le 2/(C_5q^{\alpha})$.
+We next transform this extremal bound into an exponential decay of the probability that a droplet is spanned until saturation at the critical size.
+In the following lemma, we identify the configuration $\omega$ having law $\mu$ and the set of its zeroes. \begin{lem}[Exponential decay] Let $D$ be a droplet with $|D|\le 2/(C_5q^{\alpha})$.
 Then